Features

 Creating a new business

 Anyone can fill out an incorporation form but later on, the errors you make during this process can cost you dearly.
 Entrepreneurs often omit to add in the proper number of directors, forget to attach a share capital, or even fail to issue shares and organize the corporation all together.
 We offer a preliminary analysis of the various types of businesses available in Quebec.
-As a second step, we may also assist you in preparing the constituting documents and forms, as well as the legal organization of your business so as to avoid costly corrections later on.
+As a second step, we may also assist you in preparing the constituting documents and forms, as well as the legal organization of your business and virtual minute book so as to avoid costly corrections later on.
 Contact us for an informal initial discussion.
 You may also consider the Business Startup Bundle to add a shareholders' agreement.

-Business and corporate law
+Business Succession and Transition

 From The Blog